KarpelesLab/rchan/README.md

 deadlocks from a race condition happening between the time when read times out and the channel is released.
-Go's `chan` structure provides no good way to deal with this, as for example closing the channel will cause writes to panic without providing a way to check for exceptions.
+Go's `chan` structure provides no good way to deal with this, as for example closing the channel will cause writes to panic without providing a way to avoid this with a success check such as with reads.

 This could be avoided by using a more complex structure but the goal of this library is to provide the lightest possible way to use go channels.
-This race condition case is unlikely enough so that a timeout will most likely work.
+This race condition case is unlikely enough so that a timeout will be good enough.